Storia-AI/sage/README.md

     docker run --name marqo -it -p 8882:8882 marqoai/marqo:latest
     ```

+    This will open a persistent Marqo console window.
+This should take around 2-3 minutes on a fresh install.

 2. To chat with an LLM locally, we use <a href="https://github.com/ollama/ollama">Ollama</a>:

     - Head over to [ollama.com](https://ollama.com) to download the appropriate binary for your machine.
+    - Open a new terminal window
     - Pull the desired model, e.g. `ollama pull llama3.1`.

 </details>